Patagonia Maui Kite & Wing Fest

-Competitors who place on the top 4 are required to attend the Official Award Ceremony.
+Competitors who place in the top 4 are required to attend the Official Award Ceremony.

-Competitors might be required to place, in a visible area of their equipment, one event sticker.
-Competitors must wear there jersey at all times during competition, as well as on the Podium at the Awards Ceremony
+Competitors might be required to place, in a visible area of their equipment, two event stickers.
+Competitors must wear the Official COMPETITION LYCRA VEST at all times when riding during the competition period, as well as on the Podium at the Awards Ceremony

 JUDGING – JUDGING PROCEDURE – SCORING

 - Selection of Judges: An attempt shall be made to ensure that no judge has a vested interest.
 Only the Maui Kite Festival Management Committee will have the power to make appointments and substitutions for the event.

 - Judging Panel Composition: Events shall have an odd number of judges panel, with 3 or 5 judges on per heat plus a head judge.

 - A competitor shall be scored while being in the designated competition area.
 Whether a competitor is in or out of the competition area, will be at the discretion of the Head Judge.